paulo-bettencourt/seinfeld-facts-docker-angular-signals/README.md

 ## Technologies used

-This webapp was created with
+This webapp was created with:

 - Angular (FE) with the most up-to-date Signals state management system and standalone APIs.
 - Docker (containerized image of the Angular's webapp)